How chlamydia can cause erectile dysfunction

 Chlamydia is a sexually transmitted infection that can affect the prostate and surrounding organs.
 It can also be linked to erectile dysfunction.
 This article explains how chlamydia can cause erectile dysfunction.

-Some people with chlamydia may not show outward symptoms, especially in the early stage.
-However, it can cause health complications like inflammation of the epididymis and urethra later if left untreated.
+Like some other sexually transmitted diseases, chlamydia can cause erectile dysfunction.
+Some people with this STD may not show outward symptoms, especially in the early stages.
+However, it can cause health complications like inflammation of the epididymis and urethra and male infertility if left untreated.

 In this article, we will look at chlamydia, how chlamydia can cause erectile dysfunction, and how to treat and prevent chlamydia.
 We will also point out other conditions that can cause ED.